 If you struggle with unpleasant leg sensations that compel you to move your legs, you may have restless leg syndrome: A condition that should be treated early because symptoms usually worsen over time.
-Dr. Puja Thakkar at Golden Gate Sleep Centers specializes in restoring sleep for patients with restless leg syndrome.
+Puja Thakkar, DO at Golden Gate Sleep Centers specializes in restoring sleep for patients with restless leg syndrome.
 Dr. Thakkar works with each patient to help them regain comfortable and sound.
 To schedule an appointment, use online booking or call one of the offices in Danville and Fremont, California.

 RLS is a neurological disorder that causes unpleasant sensations in your legs and an uncontrollable urge to move your legs to relieve the sensations you feel.

 Since these symptoms tend to worsen when you try to sleep, RLS makes getting a good night’s sleep difficult.
 The lack of sleep can lead to exhaustion, problems with memory and concentration, and daytime sleepiness that affects your ability to function.

 When RLS first starts, its symptoms may come and go.
 Over time, symptoms become more frequent and more severe.
 The key signs of RLS are:

 Uncomfortable symptoms start when you sit or lay down, whether you’re taking a trip in the car or relaxing while you watch TV.
 Symptoms worsen the longer you’re at rest.